NHL.com is providing in-depth analysis for each of its 31 teams throughout August. Today, three important questions facing the Minnesota Wild.

 [WILD 31 IN 31: Season preview | Top prospects | Behind the Numbers | Fantasy breakdown]

-Whoever gets the job will be working with a roster that is essentially set after the Wild signed forwards Mats Zuccarello and Ryan Hartman as free agents July 1.
+Guerin, 48, won the Stanley Cup twice as a player (1995, 2009) and twice as an executive (2016, 2017).
+He will work with a roster that is essentially set after the Wild signed forwards Mats Zuccarello and Ryan Hartman as free agents July 1.

 Video: 31 in 31: Minnesota Wild 2019-20 season preview